sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 You're glad nobody's seen you yet.

 Though the dim blinking LED of a security camera, unnoticed by you in your struggle, begs to differ.

+You decide to keep trying, turning around and slowly, with more confidence than previously, stepping back over to the bed.

+Immediately you sat on the thin mattress once you reached it, giving your aching lower half a break.
+You were starting to understand how your new legs worked...
+Starting to.